 Incidentally, The Astro Zombies would be actor Wendell Corey's last film, playing a CIA boss who puts his agents on the trail of Carradine, who got drummed out of the Government Aerospace Research Center for his crazy experiments.

-Carradine planted himself in this farcical mix of sci-fi and espionage – taking his scenes in the cheap basement laboratory set that he never leaves using idiotic props applying his acting style with hammy gravity, describing his nonsensical scientific ramblings to his mute side-kick who drools over the bikini-clad dish strapped to the operating table.
+Carradine planted himself in this farcical mix of sci-fi and espionage, taking his scenes in the cheap basement laboratory set that he never leaves, using idiotic props and applying his acting style with hammy gravity.
+He describes his nonsensical scientific ramblings to his mute sidekick, who drools over the bikini-clad dish strapped to the operating table.

 Cult Goddess Tura Satana and character actor Raphael Campos in The Astro Zombies.